Hijack the Seas: Tsunami

 As it was, everyone froze, including Bodil and me, and then, without the need for discussion, we slowly sank into the tide still surging around us.

-He was punching the ceiling with blows like a pile driver, trying to get through, causing cracks to spider everywhere and pieces to begin to cave in.
+He was punching the ceiling with blows like a pile driver, trying to get through, causing cracks to spider everywhere and pieces to cave in.

 Animals don’t scream, I reminded myself as shrapnel peppered my back.
 And that’s what I was if any of my movements were somehow heard above.
 Just some desert creature, having squirmed in here looking for a drink and now flailing around desperately.